apache/datafusion-ballista/docs/source/user-guide/architecture.md

 ### Arrow-native

 Ballista uses the Apache Arrow memory format during query execution, and Apache Arrow IPC format on disk for shuffle files and for exchanging data between executors.
+Queries can be submitted using the Arrow Flight SQL API and the Arrow Flight SQL JDBC Driver.

 ### Language Agnostic